celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/ChapterAssessment.rst

         :align: center
         :alt: Finding the maximum number

-   Looking at the following Codelens output, we have a function called maximum that is in the middle of executing.
-The purpose is to find the highest value in the list and return it.
-What will be the return value? |blank|
+   The screenshot above depicts a CodeLens program mid-execution.
+We have a function called maximum() that is in the middle of its execution.
+The purpose of the function is to find the highest value in the list and then return it.
+Looking at the diagram, What should be the return value? |blank|

    -  :97: Correct.
       :.*: Incorrect.
 Our function is looking for and returning the highest element in the class_grades list